HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

   <figcaption></figcaption>
 </figure>

-Rather than using the whole voxel data, it was divided into smaller cubes due to GPU memory limitation.
+Rather than using the whole voxel data, it was divided into smaller chunks due to GPU memory limitation.
 This process occurred in the training and inference routines.

 <figure>